slipstream/SlipStreamServer/ssclj/jar/README-test-server.md

 It should respond with the typical cloud entry point document.
 Check that all the resources have been loaded into the server.

 Elasticsearch by default refreshes its indices each 200ms.
-To force refresh of all the indices (for example from unit tests), call **static** `refresh` method.
+To force refresh of all the indices (for example from unit tests), call the **static** `refresh` method.
 E.g.:

     Vm vm = new Vm(instanceID, "cloud", "Running", "user", true);